failmap/server/README.md

 Run the following command and wait for the provisioning to have completed.

     vagrant up
+    vagrant ssh -- /vagrant/scripts/test.sh

-The provisioning should complete with the words `All good!` which indicated the post-provision test suite has verified the installation is correct.
+The test should complete with the words `All good!` which indicated the post-provision test suite has verified the installation is correct.

 After this the virtual machine is accessible by running: